jadounrahul/kartsnms/doc/Installation/Installation-CentOS-6-Apache-Nginx.md

 # Validate your install

-After performing the manual install or web install, be sure to run validate.php as root in the librenms directory:
+After performing the manual install or web install, be sure to run validate.php as root in the kartsnms directory:

 ```
 php validate.php